 At the moment I am dealing with two different businesses that the owner wants to sell but both have tax issues that threaten the very existence of the business let alone the value of the business the owners are seeking to gain from it being sold.
 In one case, the business grew so quickly the owners did not create an accurate set of financial statements.
 In their case they were exceptionally lucky as 11 months into their fiscal year I was able to see that their financial statements were not accurate.
-As a result, they hired a CFO and book-keeper and totally rebuilt their financial statements.
-The lucky part is that just on 2 months into this huge project they received a letter from the IRS saying they had put a lien in place over their business and removed money from one of their business accounts due to unpaid taxes.
+As a result, they hired a CFO and bookkeeper and totally rebuilt their financial statements.
+The lucky part is that just 2 months into this huge project they received a letter from the IRS saying they had put a lien in place over their business and removed money from one of their business accounts due to unpaid taxes.

 If you own and operate a business and want to enjoy the rewards from your efforts, consider the following.